ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 Right.
 I was still 500 metres or more from the other side, and even more obviously damp areas lay ahead.
 This was a silly idea.

-OpenStreetMap showed an alternate path leading east across the valley, just south of the railway line, and I set out for it hoping it might be raised above the swampy ground.
+OpenStreetMap showed a potential route parallel to the railway line leading east across the valley, with gaps in the water courses and a "fordable" marker across another, and I set out for it hoping it might be a path raised above the swampy ground.

 Of all my ideas today, this one was the worst.

-There was no path south of the railway line.
+There was no path alongside the railway line.
 Just a wide, open plain that slowly, lulling you into a false sense of security, turns from grass to swamp to salt marsh.

 ![View over the marsh, with electricity pylons sticking out of the water](/img/blog/2025/03/christchurch-8.jpg){: .center}